Commonwealth Railways NM class

-The Commonwealth Railways NM class locomotive is a class of locomotives of the Commonwealth Railways, Australia.
+The Commonwealth Railways NM class is a class of locomotives owned by the Commonwealth Railways, Australia.
 The class operated on narrow gauge lines in South Australia and the Northern Territory.

 History

-Between June 1925 and December 1927, the Commonwealth Railways took delivery of 22 locomotives built to the same design as the Queensland Railways C17 class for use on the Central Australia Railway, but with larger tenders and vacuum rather than air brakes.
-All were built by Thompson & Co, Castlemaine.
+Between June 1925 and December 1927, the Commonwealth Railways took delivery of 22 locomotives built by Thompson & Co, Castlemaine, Victoria for use on the Central Australia Railway.
+Their design was the same as the Queensland Railways C17 class, but with larger tenders and vacuum brakes rather than air brakes.

-The final locomotive was despatched to the North Australia Railway, returning south in September 1941.
+The final locomotive, dispatched to the North Australia Railway, was moved to the Central Australia Railway in 1941.

-Eighteen were converted to burn oil during the 1949 coal strike, being converted back to coal burning after the strike ended.
-All were withdrawn between 1954 and 1956 as the NSU diesel locomotives entered service.
+Eighteen were converted to burn oil during the 1949 Australian coal strike and were converted back to coal burning after the strike ended.
+All were withdrawn between 1954 and 1956 as NSU class diesel-electric locomotives entered service.

+Preservation

-Two have been preserved, NM25 in operational condition at the Pichi Richi Railway and NM34 at the National Railway Museum, Port Adelaide.
+Two have been preserved: NM25 in operational condition at the Pichi Richi Railway and NM34 on static display at the National Railway Museum, Port Adelaide.